os403/os403/system/environment.md

 * Headset
 ```
 * Clean the desk when you leave the desk
-* Drink water throughout the day
+* Keep the water bottler on the desk: Drink water throughout the day
-* Deep breath often
+    * Deep breath when you drink water
     * Take a walk once in a hour
 * Avoid the following

 ```